-Thrive is nimble.
-It is non-profit and has minimal running costs.
-Some directors work for fees, from anywhere on their laptops and phones.
+Thrive is nimble, is non-profit and has minimal running costs.
+Two directors work for fees, from anywhere on their laptops and phones.

 Thrive has skills of:

-- Civil society development & governance – advocacy, capacity-building, media;
+- Civil society development & governance – advocacy, capacity-building, policy;

 - Science & evidence – academic links, research, writing academic papers.